sbagh/stockExchange/README.md

 -  Switch between users and view each user's portfolio and trade history
 -  See the latest stock prices
 -  Set buy and sell orders, which are matched by highest buy to highest sell order and drive the price of a stock similar to a real stock exchange
--  See the order status of a trade (Pending, Open, Closed, Canceled) and cancel 'Open' trade orders
+-  See the order status of a trade (Pending, Open, Filled, Canceled) and cancel 'Open' trade orders

 Infrastructure and non functional reqiurements: